-407.09 Asphalt material will be measured and paid for in accordance with Section 411.
+407.09 Asphalt material will be measured and paid for per Section 411.

 Blotter material will not be measured and paid for separately but shall be included in the work.

 Payment for patching will be made at the contract unit price for the various items used for patching.